SHIPLEY AND RETURN FROM SKIPTON THROUGH THE YORKSHIRE DALES AND BRONTE COUNTRY

 A short walk brings a Cafe within reach as well as the rocks and woods of Shipley Glen.
 The bottom station allows access to Roberts Park and the River Aire and the delights of Saltaire with Salt's Mill and its famous Hockney Gallery.

 Soon Shipley is reached with moorings by Gallows Bridge or Bridge 207B, with the town centre 5 minutes away.
 There is a canalside supermarket between bridges 207d and 208.

 The town was built on textile and engineering industries, and large Mills can still be seen.

-It is just over 11.5 hours cruising back to Thorlby Swing bridge, so plenty of time to stop and explore the places you didn't get time for on the way, take time to explore Bingley, Saltaire and Skipton !!
+It is 16.75 hours cruising back to South Field Bridge 159 and your destination, so plenty of time to stop and explore the places you didn't get time for on the way, take time to explore Bingley, Saltaire and Skipton !!

 NB: This route has been provided as a guide only.
 Information may become inaccurate or out of date.
 You should always check with the marina that the route is possible within your time frame, current weather conditions and canal stoppages etc.